 Most scars are hidden in areas that few people see, but some are more obvious, such as acne scars, red scars on hands, and facial scars.
 Gulf Coast Facial Plastics, in Panama City, offers scar-revision treatments to reduce the size of the scar and help it blend better with the surrounding skin.
 Scars may not be able to be completely removed, but your treated scar will certainly be less significant.

 We are able to treat scars that are most common in the general population:

 Keloid scars raised bulbous hard tissue that is common amongst people with darker skin

 Hypertrophic scars, the most common type that is slightly elevated from the surface of the skin

 What to Expect from Scar Revision

-Scar-revision treatment involves removing the outer layers of skin.
+Scar-revision treatment involves removing the outer layers of the skin.
 Following this procedure, your body will generate new cells that blend better with the surrounding skin.
 You may see a reduction in your scars after one treatment, but most scars require multiple revision treatments.
-You should protect the area from sunlight while the skin heals, since sun exposure can darken the area treated.
+You should protect the area from sunlight while the skin heals since sun exposure can darken the area treated.